angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 Surgical on the fish.
 Stu draws blank and goes for the natural Day's Undoing.
 I do some quick maths with a hand of Forces, Chain of Vapor, and a cycler.
 My pile had a Ponder and an Ideas Unbound in.
-I had 11 cards across my hand, graveyard and library and could guarantee hitting an Oracle and getting to at least 2 cards left thereafter so I let it resolve, He finds nothing and I resolve Oracle off Cavern with a silly amount of interaction available.
+I had 11 cards across my hand, graveyard and library and could guarantee hitting an oracle and getting to at least 2 cards left thereafter so I let it resolve, He finds nothing and I resolve Oracle off Cavern with a silly amount of interaction available.